marduk191/Diffusion_model_Quantize_and_upload/README.md

 ---

-**Note**: This tool is designed for quantizing and sharing machine learning models.
+**Note**: This tool is designed for quantizing and sharing diffusion models.